phasorpy/phasorpy/docs/contributing.rst

 ..............

-All the PhasorPy source code, including tutorials and docstring examples, must conform to certain styles, which can be and applied with `pre-commit <https://pre-commit.com/>`_::
+All the PhasorPy source code, including tutorials and docstring examples, must conform to certain styles, which can be checked and applied with `pre-commit <https://pre-commit.com/>`_::

     $ python -m pre_commit run --all-files